 Placental abruption (abruptio placentae) is an uncommon yet serious complication of pregnancy.

 Placental abruption often happens suddenly.
-Left untreated, placental abruption puts both mother and baby in jeopardy.
+Left untreated, it endangers both the mother and baby.

 Placental abruption is most likely to occur in the last trimester of pregnancy, especially in the last few weeks before birth.
-Classic signs and symptoms of placental abruption include:
+Signs and symptoms of placental abruption include:

 - Vaginal bleeding